 T = mU + Ae (pe – pa )

-m is mass of rocket’s exhaust
+m is the mass of the rocket’s exhaust

 U is the exhaust velocity of gases

 A nozzle longer than this point results in net force in negative thrust direction due to over-expansion (as the pressure acting on the inner walls is less than pa).
-The nozzle shorter than the optimal expansion position would result in a net force in positive thrust direction due to under-expansion (as the pressure acting on the inner walls is higher than pa).
-But it should be noted that the exiting momentum is not fully regained from pe in case of shorter nozzle.
+The nozzle is shorter than the optimal expansion position would result in a net force in a positive thrust direction due to under-expansion (as the pressure acting on the inner walls is higher than pa).
+But it should be noted that the exiting momentum is not fully regained from pe in case of a shorter nozzle.
 Hence, nozzle design is only optimal at one altitude (as Pa decreases with height).